santorsm/reading-notes/the-coders-computer.md

      - Following this is the file size.
      - Next up is the file modification time.
      - Finally we have the actual name of the file or directory.
+       - **/etc** : Stores config files for the system
-       - **/etc** :not to list our current directory but instead to list that directories contents
+         - not to list our current directory but instead to list that directories contents
+ - **cd [location]** : Change Directory - cd without any arguments will always take back to home directory
+ - **/var/log** - Stores log files for various system programs
+ - **/bin** - The location of several commonly used programs
+ - **usr/bin** - Another location for programs on the system

 ### Paths
 - root directory - very top of hierarchy - denoted by a single slash ( / )